24

 a.
 Pay Plan:

-1. Disciplinary Demotion: The employee’s pay rate is reduced and moved downward into the new pay range at the same range penetration as the old pay range.
+1. Involuntary Demotion: The employee’s pay rate is reduced and moved downward into the new pay range at the same range penetration as the old pay range.
 A Decision Maker may request a review by the Human Resources Director, or designee, of the application of this section to a particular personnel action based on budgetary constraints, internal equity concerns, or if the action requires the employee to be reduced more than one pay grade or equivalent.

 3. Reclassification: If the employee’s current pay rate falls within the new pay range, the employee is moved into the new classification at their current pay rate.
 If the employee’s current pay rate does not fall within the new pay range, the employee’s pay rate will be adjusted to the maximum of the new range.